Zopa Privacy Notice

 See "Your rights" below, for details about your rights in relation to automated decision making.

 Like most businesses, we use advertising to let people know about our services and products.
-Our use of advertising can involve the use of ad networks which effectively enable potential advertisers to bid for the right to show advertising to you across the web.
+Our use of advertising can involve the use of ad networks which enable potential advertisers to bid for the right to show advertising to you across the web.
 Part of this process involves the use of a range of data about you (location, gender, preferences and interests) to allow better targeting of adverts so you hopefully see adverts relevant to you.
-However it will mean that a large volume of data about you is shared with a vast number of third parties (ad networks operators and potential bidders).
+However it will mean that data about you is shared with a large number of third parties (ad networks operators and potential bidders).

 As a result, you may see adverts for Zopa across the web.
 This includes where you have visited our website (because we think that because you visited the Zopa website previously you may be interested in Zopa’s products).

 11. Consequences of processing

-If we, or a fraud prevention agency, determine that you pose a fraud or money laundering risk, we may refuse to provide you with the services or financing you have requested, or to employ you, or we may stop providing existing services to you.
+If we, or a fraud prevention agency, determine that you pose a fraud or money laundering risk, we may refuse to provide you with the services or financing you have requested, or we may stop providing existing services to you.

 A record of any fraud or money laundering risk may be retained by fraud prevention agencies, and may result in others refusing to provide services, financing or employment to you.
 If you have any questions about this, please contact us using the details above.

 We must provide you with certain information at the time we collect your personal information, including how we use it and the legal basis for doing so, who we share it with, how long we intend to keep it, where we got the information from and your rights in relation to it.
 You find this information in this Privacy Notice.